det-lab/docker-lesson/README.md

 # Introduction to Docker with SSH
 This lesson is designed to introduce new users to Docker using a step-by-step tutorial hosted with MkDocs.
-The goal of this tutorial is to get a local container running that the user can SSH into, so that they can run the SSH tutorial even without cluster credentials.
+The goal of this tutorial is to get a local container running that the user can SSH into, so that they can run this [SSH tutorial](https://hsf-training.github.io/hsf-training-ssh-webpage/) even without cluster credentials.
 It covers the fundamentals of containerization, Docker image vs. container differences, and walks through a hands-on example of building and running a container with SSH access.

 ## Lesson Overview
 The tutorial is broken into the following sections: